saakeeb/nazmus-simple-blog/content/pages/posts/create-react-app.md

 ![](/images/11.png)
 Congratulation you’ve created your first react app.
 Now explore...

-If you wanna learn more about react, you can read the official documentation of react here https://reactjs.org/docs/create-a-new-react-app.html
+If you wanna learn more about react, you can read the official documentation of react \<a href='https://reactjs.org/docs/create-a-new-react-app.html' target="\_blank" rel="noopener noreferrer"> here\</a>